FINDING THE PROVIDER WHO WILL PROVIDE A SAFE AND POSITIVE ENVIRONMENT FOR YOUR CHILD.

 Further information about the Child Safe Standards can be found on the Victorian Department of Health and Human Services website: http://www.dhs.vic.gov.au/about-the-department/documents-and-resources/policies,-guidelines-and-legislation/child-safe-standards

-In addition the Commission for Children and Young People and the Principal Commissioner, the Disability Services Commissioner and the organisation, Child Wise are amongst a number of champions who operate to ensure that all organisations know how to promote a safe environment and how to respond to situations where that safety has been threatened.
-Their web site is http://www.ccyp.vic.gov.au/.
+The Commission for Children and Young People’s web site is http://www.ccyp.vic.gov.au/.
 They have developed a number of excellent child safety tip sheets for parents and organisations including ‘what do look for in a child safe organisation, Safety of Children with a Disability (http://www.ccyp.vic.gov.au/downloads/tipsheets/tipsheet-safety-children-disability.pdf).